Canterbury and Swale Teacher Training Alliance

 All of the partner schools within the Alliance have experienced mentors to support you through your training year.
 They will work closely with both the Lead School and the University to make sure you receive the best experience possible.

 During the course of the training year you will have a 4 week placement at a contrasting school within the Alliance.
-This will be organised by Fulston Manor School and will take into consideration any personal requirements or special circumstances as far as is possible.
+This will be organised by your host school or with the CASTTA team and will take into consideration any personal requirements or special circumstances as far as is possible.

 For a salaried training place, you would usually be paid at P1 on the unqualified teachers’ pay scale.
 The course Fees are paid by the training school.

 For an nonsalaried training place, bursaries and scholarships are available on an individual basis to help with Fees.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 Training positions will be subject to the completion of a Degree, preferably with a 1st or a 2:1.
 We may be willing to consider applicants with a 2:2 if they are able to demonstrate a clear aptitude for teaching.